How To Help Your Symptoms Through Diet At Menopause

 Cinnamon can help reduce insulin resistance – a common condition when the cells stop listening to the hormone insulin, resulting in weight gain and an increased diabetes risk – as insulin encourages the uptake and utilisation of sugar in the bloodstream.

-Pulses and seeds are also good for weight control as they have a high protein and fibre content to keep you feeling fun for hours.
-So add chickpea, lentils and Chia seeds to your daily diet.
+Pulses and seeds are also good for weight control as they have a high protein and fibre content to keep you feeling full for hours.
+So add chickpeas, lentils and Chia seeds to your daily diet.

 Heart health